Congratulations on your offer of a place at Bangor University

 Frequently Asked Questions

-Graduates can pursue careers in many different areas, including translation, linguistics research, publishing, speech therapy, lexicography, content writing, communications, media, teaching (TEFL, TESOL), and tech companies specializing in natural language processing (NLP).
-The degree will equip you with a wide range of skills that are required across many different career paths – well beyond those that directly relate to English Language and Linguistics.
+Graduates may want to pursue careers in translation, linguistics research, publishing, lexicography, content writing, communications, media, or work with technology companies specializing in natural language processing (NLP).
+The degree will equip you with a wide range of skills that are valuable across many different career paths that directly relate to English Language and Linguistics and beyond.
+You may choose to undertake further postgraduate study and train for a career in speech and language therapy or a career in teaching at primary or secondary level, TEFL or TESOL.

 Dr Peredur Webb-Davies